bruhtus/frontend-master-complete-intro-to-containers/readme.md

-The downside of this approach is that, we won't be able to get the patch of our dependencies because wee only run `yarn install` if there's any change to `yarn.lock` file.
+The downside of this approach is that, we won't be able to get the patch of our dependencies because wee only run `yarn install` if there's any change to `package.json` file.
 That can be a good thing or a bad thing depending on our circumstances.

 ## Docker Ignore